dojo/dapi/README.md

     node spider.js

-Editting/theming:
+Editing/theming:
 -----------------
 Jade Views are constructed such like (give an example showing the structure of templates including any data dependencies):

 Spider option:
 --------------
 When 'spidering', only the *defaultVersion* will be generated, so update this to whatever version you need (if users want to generate all versions at the same time, please request this as an enhancement)
 'Spidering' will create the default index HTML file as `/public/staticapi.html`.
 If it were named `/public/index.html` express would load this instead of index.jade.
-I've therefore renamed it incase you are generating static docs and viewing them in the dapi repository whilst also needing to use the API viewer.
+I've therefore renamed it in case you are generating static docs and viewing them in the dapi repository whilst also needing to use the API viewer.

-When you've created all the static HTML you need, simply copy ALL of the contents of the public directory to whereever you need.
+When you've created all the static HTML you need, simply copy ALL of the contents of the public directory to wherever you need.

 Notes for reference guide document linking
 ------------------------------------------
 Currently this application follows the same logic of the PHP API viewer i.e. it reads local directories to see if a reference document exists.
 This means if you generate __static__ docs using `spider.js`, the reference docs must exist locally otherwise the reference doc links will not be generated.

-Using `app.js`, the reference docs are searched for at runtime, again this means they need to exist on the local file system.
+Using `app.js`, the reference docs are searched for at runtime; again this means they need to exist on the local file system.

 This application provides the same configuration to configure a root directory of ref docs to search, file extensions of docs to search for and a URL path to point links of the reference guide to.
 > The logic behind this code is dealing with inconsistencies between reference documents and defined modules/objects in the API, ideally there would be a matching reference document for every module/object however that is not the current situation.